shasankp000/PySQL/README.md

  >Commands are available in the embedded user manual as well

  >For more info on changing sessions in Termux and general usage go to https://wiki.termux.com/wiki/User_Interface

+ >Termux is downloadable via https://www.f-droid.org/ .
+Download the F-droid app and then search termux.
+Install it from there.

+ >The Google Play version of Termux doesn't receive updates any more.
+Consider donating to the Termux Project as well(your choice!).